SamuelCasellas/Pandas-with-Iron-Maiden/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of the data set that you are analyzing.
-Include the link of where you obtained the data.}
+Much of software engineering involves large pieces of data that needs analyzing.
+The pandas library in python provides an easy-to-use functions for data analysis.
+I also discovered the robustness of BeautifulSoup for parsing through the document object model (or DOM).

-Here I analyze Iron Maidens music and try to find the repeated occurences of common themes:
+Here I analyze Iron Maidens music and try to find and sort songs for the occurences of various themes, either ones that are listed for the user to pick from or custom ones the user provides.
--

-{Describe your purpose for writing this software to analyze the data.}

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the data set, the questions and answers, the code running and a walkthrough of the code.}